The HOPE of Christmas-Advent

 Advent is the period of preparation for the celebration of the birth of Jesus, and its name comes from the Latin word adventus, which means “coming.”

-There’s more to Christmas than trees, gifts, Cyber Monday shopping, and Santa Claus.
+There’s more to Christmas than trees, gifts, shopping, and Santa Claus.

 Every Christmas, my goal is to have less hustle and bustle and more simple and sacred.

 Some of you today have lost hope.
 Life has been difficult.
-Whether it’s finances or health issues, maybe it’s a family member that’s lost their way or maybe you’ve lost someone you love.
+Whether it’s finances or health issues, maybe a family member has lost their way, or perhaps you’ve lost someone you love.

-Our world is changing so fast, and we are all dealing with a virus trying to steal our joy and hope.
-We can’t let that happen.
+Our world is changing fast, and we can easily let things steal our joy and hope but we can’t let that happen.
 Life is too precious!

 • So be strong and courageous, all you who put your hope in the Lord!
 Psalm 31:24